 Article 8

-The International Code of Virus Classification and Nomenclature (the ICTV Code)
+The International Code of Virus Classification and Nomenclature (ICVCN; the ICTV Code)

-8.1 Classification and nomenclature of viruses and related agents shall be subject to rules formalised in the ICTV Code.
+8.1 Classification and nomenclature of viruses shall be subject to rules formalised in the ICTV Code.
 The ICTV Code and substantive modifications to it are subject to the approval of Executive Committee and the full membership of the ICTV (see Article 7).

 Article 9